-An NPE is typically an organisation or individual that enforces patents but does not themselves implement the technology – does not manufacture products.
+Non-Practicing Entities (NPEs) are typically organisations or individuals that enforces patents but does not themselves implement the technology – does not manufacture products.

 NPEs may includes: